joelek/nexus/readme.md

 ## Features

+This tool can be installed locally or globally.
+Use the `npx nexus` command for local installations and the `nexus` command for global installations.

 ### Instant server

 Nexus serves the contents of any directory by launching a web server that accepts GET and HEAD requests.